 - □ Adhere to Required COVID-Safe Practices for All Employers (p.
 9). - □ Tour operators with brick-and-mortar locations must adhere COVID-Safe Practices for Retail Establishments (p.
-12). - □ Organize every aspect of tour to provide for 6 feet of distance between individuals wherever possible. - □ Limit capacity and stagger seating in shared vehicles (busses, shuttles, trains, trams, ski lifts, etc.) to support social distancing. - □ Hot air balloons: for guests/groups who are not "same household" individuals, hot air balloon operators must implement barriers of clear vinyl within the basket to create separation between all individuals within the basket. - □ Arrange for electronic ticketing and contactless scanning of tickets. - □ Waiver forms must be updated to reflect sanitation and safety procedures the tour operator has implemented in response to COVID-19 and to reflect new procedures guests are expected to follow in respect to the safety of themselves, fellow guests and tour operator staff. - Operator must deliver waiver forms electronically, and customers must complete and submit waiver forms electronically. - □ Upon conclusion of the tour, all vehicles and equipment included in the tour must be cleaned and sanitized before use by another person. - □ All COVID-Safe Practices must be in compliance with Federal Motor Carrier Safety Administration, United States Department of Transportation, and New Mexico Department of Transportation guidelines.
+11). - Organize every aspect of tour to provide for 6 feet of distance between individuals wherever possible. - Limit capacity and stagger seating in shared vehicles (busses, shuttles, trains, trams, ski lifts, etc.) to support social distancing.
+Private groups consisting exclusively of "same household" individuals may be seated in excess of capacity and social distancing limitations. - □ Hot air balloons: for guests/groups who are not "same household" individuals, hot air balloon operators must implement barriers of clear vinyl within the basket to create separation between all individuals within the basket. - □ Arrange for electronic ticketing and contactless scanning of tickets. - □ Waiver forms must be updated to reflect sanitation and safety procedures the tour operator has implemented in response to COVID-19 and to reflect new procedures guests are expected to follow in respect to the safety of themselves, fellow guests and tour operator staff. - Operator must deliver waiver forms electronically, and customers must complete and submit waiver forms electronically. - □ Upon conclusion of the tour, all vehicles and equipment included in the tour must be cleaned and sanitized before use by another person. - All COVID-Safe Practices must be in compliance with Federal Motor Carrier Safety Administration, United States Department of Transportation, and New Mexico Department of Transportation guidelines.